jaymarnz/dialserver/README.md

     ```

 ## Pairing the Microsoft Surface Dial
-You only need to do this once to pair your RPi with the Suface Dial.
+You only need to do this once to pair your RPi with the Surface Dial.
 After it has been paired it should stay paired across reboots of the RPi, etc.

 Thanks to https://cuteprogramming.wordpress.com/2020/10/31/controlling-raspberry-pi-with-surface-dial/ for this and other useful Surface Dial info.